Spectral Condition for $\mu$P under Width-Depth Scaling: Introduction

-First, we introduce a unified spectral scaling condition (Condition~\ref{condition: scale-invariant fl}) that characterizes the $\mu$P principle for residual networks under width-depth scaling, which specifies how the RMS operator norms of weights and their per-step updates should scale with the model size.
-By analyzing residual blocks with varying depths, we clarify how deeper residual blocks impose stricter spectral constraints, and show that previously disparate $\mu$P formulations~\citep{TP-6,DBLP:conf/nips/BordelonCP24-transformer,DBLP:conf/iclr/BordelonNLHP24-dmft-depth,completep,muon-cp} arise as special cases of the unified spectral framework.
-Notably, unlike prior derivations based on more complicated techniques, our analysis relies only on elementary linear algebra and probability, so it is much easier to follow.
+First, we introduce a unified spectral scaling framework for realizing the $\mu$P principle in deep residual networks with fixed $k$-layer residual blocks under width-depth scaling.
+It specifies how the RMS operator norms of weights and per-step updates should scale with model size.
+Across architectures with different fixed residual-block depth $k$s, the spectral condition changes fundamentally from $k=1$ (Condition~\ref{condition: one-layer}) to $k=2$ (Condition~\ref{condition: scale-invariant fl}) due to the emergence of higher-order update terms, but yields no essential further change in the resulting $\mu$P formulation for $k\geq 2$.
+Besides, Condition~\ref{condition: one-layer} recovers Depth-$\mu$P-style results~\citep{TP-6,DBLP:conf/iclr/BordelonNLHP24-dmft-depth}, while Condition~\ref{condition: scale-invariant fl} recovers CompleteP-style results~\citep{DBLP:conf/nips/BordelonCP24-transformer,completep,muon-cp}, which our theory suggests are more appropriate for practical architectures with multi-layer residual branches such as Transformers.
+Notably, our analysis uses only elementary linear algebra and probability, making it easier to follow than previous works.

-Second, building on the proposed spectral condition, we present a unified recipe for implementing $\mu$P across a broad class of optimizers by directly mapping the condition to concrete HP parameterizations.
-Our framework recovers existing $\mu$P formulations under joint width-depth scaling as special cases, such as those for SGD~\citep{DBLP:conf/nips/BordelonCP24-transformer}, AdamW~\citep{completep}, and matrix-preconditioned optimizers~\citep{muon-cp}.
-Moreover, we systematically extend the $\mu$P principle to a wider range of modern optimizers, including Muon-Kimi~\citep{muon-kimi}, Spectral Sphere Optimizer (SSO)~\citep{xie2026controlled-sso}, Sophia~\citep{DBLP:conf/iclr/Liu0HL024-sophia}, and Lion~\citep{DBLP:conf/nips/ChenLHRW0DLHLL23-lion}, yielding practical and theoretically grounded $\mu$P formulations derived from their update rules, rather than ad hoc tuning heuristics.
+Second, building on the proposed spectral condition, we present a unified recipe for implementing $\mu$P across a broad class of optimizers by mapping the spectral constraints to concrete HP parameterizations.
+Concretely, we systematically derive $\mu$P parameterizations for Muon-Kimi~\citep{muon-kimi}, Muon~\citep{jordan6muon}, Shampoo~\citep{gupta2018shampoo}, SOAP~\citep{vyas2024soap}, AdamW~\citep{adamw}, Sophia~\citep{DBLP:conf/iclr/Liu0HL024-sophia}, Lion~\citep{DBLP:conf/nips/ChenLHRW0DLHLL23-lion}, SGD, and Spectral Sphere Optimizer (SSO)~\citep{xie2026controlled-sso}.
+These parameterizations are derived from the optimizers' update rules rather than ad hoc tuning heuristics; they also recover important existing width-depth $\mu$P formulations~\citep{TP-6,DBLP:conf/iclr/BordelonNLHP24-dmft-depth,DBLP:conf/nips/BordelonCP24-transformer,completep,muon-cp} as special cases.